Scarlet-Dynasty/scarlet-dynasty.github.io/maps/birchview-estate.md

 # Features

+- You get a beautiful big house to start in.
+- Comes with a horse stable with space for two
+- A lovely little pond to fish in
+- A little sawmill
-You get a beautiful big house to start in.
-Comes with a horse stable with space for two, a lovely little pond to fish in, a little sawmill, a big wheat field and a wagon to go on large travels (or so you can imagine at least).<br>
+- A big wheat field
+- A wagon to go on large travels (or so you can imagine at least).

-*You might also find a sword in a stone somewhere.*
+*You might also find a sword in a stone somewhere!*

 You get all the essential crafting stations to start your journey as well as the horse, Olivia!
 But you still have to work to get a proper start.